-2Expenditures for benefit payments and administrative costs for insured beneficiaries, on an incurred basis, expressed as a percentage of taxable payroll, computed with alternate real earnings increases on the modified average-cost basis, including the cost of maintaining the trust fund at a level of 100% of the following year's estimated expenditures, and including an offset to cost due to the beginning trust fund balance.
+&lt;sup>2Expenditures for benefit payments and administrative costs for insured beneficiaries, on an incurred basis, expressed as a percentage of taxable payroil, computed with alternate real earnings increases on the modified average-cost basis, including the cost of maintaining the trust fund at a level of 100% of the following year's estimated expenditures, and including an offset to cost due to the beginning trust fund balance.

-3Difference between the summarized tax rate (as scheduled under present law) and the summarized cost rate.
+&lt;sup>3Difference between the summarized income rate and the summarized cost rate.